mysensors/NodeManager/README.md

 * Added support for HC-SR04 distance sensor
 * Added support for BMP085/BMP180 temperature and pressure sensor
 * Added support for Sonoff smart switch
+* Added support for Rain Gauge sensor
-* Added forecast output to BME280 sensor
+* Added support for MCP9808 temperature sensor
-* Added capability to retrieve the time from the controller
+* Added forecast output to all Bosch sensors
+* Added I2C address auto-discovery for all Bosch sensors
 * Added support for running as a gateway
 * A heartbeat is sent when waking up from a wait cycle
 * Allowed combining sensors waking up from an interrupt and sensors reporting periodically
+* Added capability to retrieve the time from the controller
 * Optimized battery life for DS18B20 sensors
 * SLEEP_MANAGER has been deprecated and setMode() replaces setSleepMode()
 * New mode ALWAYS_ON to let the node staying awake and executing each sensors' loop